jingwei-a-zhang/WinAppSDK-Blog-Post/Windowing.md

 1. Download sound clips to your project's Assets folder

 > **NOTE**: You may download any .wav sound clips for this part.
-Optionally, you could use my sound clips here as well.
+Optionally, you could use my sound clips [here](https://github.com/jingwei-a-zhang/WinAppSDK-DrumPad/tree/5c6e560edf74ceb0a40183e20b66741175a046d7/DrumPad/DrumPad/Assets) as well.
 Store the sound clips under your project's Assets folder because that is the folder path we will provide to specify which sound to play.

 2. Install a NuGet Package in Visual Studio

 > **NOTE**: Playing a sound in WinUI apps requires using a library called *System.Media*, accessible through a NuGet Package.
 Following these two steps to install the NuGet Package in Visual Studio:

-* Navigate to Solution Explorer, under Dependencies, right-click Packages, select Manage NuGet Packages
+* Navigate to Solution Explorer, under Dependencies, right-click on Packages, select Manage NuGet Packages
 * Select the **Browse** tab, search **System.Windows.Extensions** and **install** it